-Step 6 Check Export of Export GUID to export the GUID file for the admin user account.
+Step 5 Click the of Export GUID to enter the reset password interface to export the GUID file for the admin user account.

-When the admin password is changed, export the new GUID to the connected USB flash disk in the Import/Export interface for the future password resetting.
+When the admin password is changed, you can export the new GUID to the connected U flash disk in the Import/Export interface for the future password resetting.